Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-4.md

 only when they have signed up and logged in.
 We'll be using JWT (Json Web Tokens) to handle the anatomy of our authentication process.

 Using a JWT package we shall create and manage the use of the required access tokens on behalf of each regular user or admin user.
 These tokens are generated and returned on Signup and Login and for email and password endpoints.
-They are then returned in the response body to the client who will need to store these tokens somewhere and pass them in the request header as described in API Requests.
+They are returned inside the response body to the client who will need to store these tokens somewhere and pass them in the request header as described in API Requests.